sarnathkj/SEBI-APP/README.md

 Compiling the Source Code
 Here are step by step instructions to import and compile the application from the source code.

-STEP 1: IMPORT LearLife Package into Eclipse
+STEP 1: IMPORT LearnLife Package into Eclipse

 STEP 2: CHOOSE EXISTING ANDROID CODE INTO WORKSPACE